Laser Engraving Tips and Techniques for Popular Materials

 Brilliance Laser Inks 12 Oz Laser Marking Spray – Black (BLI101)

-3. Preparing the Brass Surface
+Preparing the Metal Surface

 • Clean the Surface: Remove dirt, oil, and fingerprints using isopropyl alcohol.

-4. Optimizing Laser Settings
+Optimizing Laser Settings

 • Power and Speed: